gogoair/react-combo-select/README.md

 React dropdown for select and multiselect

 ## LATEST
-- Default text, there were some problems with re-rendering applications where users had to use defined values as text, therefore just use default text for empty values.
+- Text is also returned with value for onToggle() and onChange() callbacks.

 ```javascript
 let standardArray = ["win-JA007D", "win-JA0008D", "win-JA009D"];